10 Wishes - Please Protect the Pedestrians

 Bangkok's sidewalks are not exactly pleasant to walk on.
 The pavement will almost be invariable damaged, with potholes and loose tiles.
 The pavement is regularly replaced.
 There is a special unit of the Bangkok municipality arranging new pavements around the city, we think like every 3-5 years.
 The pavement is tiled, but not much underground support is provided, since digging along the road needs to be easy, in view of the frequent necessity to dig holes and updating water utilities and the like.
 As a result, the pavement often starts deteriorating a few months after its 'renovation'.
 Tiles come loose, water seeps in, the underground subsides etc.

 The pavement in Thailand is elevated above road level.
 This makes it just a little bit easier to walk during or after flooding of the roads.
-If they were not elevated, cars would also use sidewalk for traffic and for parking.
+If they were not elevated, cars would also use the sidewalk for traffic and for parking.
 While the sidewalk is elevated, it is often intersected by access roads to houses, shopping centers, and other buildings.
 So one has to continuously step off and on the pavement.
-This likely is not beneficial to your knee joints and hips, and you may misstep and twist your ankles.[Note : there is a theory that says walking or running on uneven surfaces is good for the brain, since it asks for contiunous adaptation to the environment.
+This likely is not beneficial for your knee joints and hips, and you may misstep and twist your ankles.[Note : there is a theory that says walking or running on uneven surfaces is good for the brain, since it asks for contiunous adaptation to the environment.
 That said, there is likely an age or a state of disability, were uneven sidewalks become to hazardous]

 While walking in general is a bit of an obstacle course, it becomes truely difficult for wheelchair users and strollers.
 We have personal experience with pushing a friend in his wheelchair around town, and know first hand how difficult it can get.
 One has to continuously push the wheelchair off the pavement and pull it on again.
 Ramps are usually not present, and if they are they sometimes are a sign for motorcycles to use the sidewalk.
 Often, the only solution for moving along, is to push a wheelchair on the side of the road, with all hazards involved.